Mughal-e-Azam: Legacy

 Mughal-e-Azam is one of only two films directed by Asif; one of his unfinished projects was released posthumously as a tribute.
-Over time the title has become part of Bollywood vernacular, used to describe a project that is taking too long to complete.
+Over time the title has become part of Hindi film vernacular, used to describe a project that is taking too long to complete.
 Art director Omung Kumar, who has designed sets for major Indian films such as Black (2005) and Saawariya (2007), said that he and others in his field look to Mughal-e-Azam as a source of inspiration for art direction.
 It has also been used as a model for the perfect love story, requiring directors to ensure lovers overcome obstacles.
 Following her success in the film, Madhubala could have gone on to land further major roles, but she was advised not to overwork owing to her heart condition, and had to withdraw from some productions that were already underway.

 The Guardian in 2013 cited Mughal-e-Azam as a "landmark of cinema" despite its historical inaccuracies, and the BBC stated in 2005 that it is "widely considered one of Bollywood's most iconic films".
 Imtiaz Ali of The Times of India in 2010 called it the "most proto-typical, high involvement, expensive, passionate piece of work that Hindi cinema has ever produced", one that "set the standard for everything that will ever come after it".
 It continues to be regarded by critics as the Indian equivalent of Gone with the Wind.
 Filmmaker Subhash Ghai was quoted in 2010 as saying that a film like this could never be repeated: "Mughal-e-Azam is an all-time classic and has been the ultimate love story in Hindi cinema at all levels.
 So it will always remain alive for generations to come."
 To commemorate the film's anniversary, the actor and producer Shah Rukh Khan had his company Red Chillies Entertainment produce a documentary video titled Mughal-E-Azam – A Tribute by a son to his father.
-Hosted by Khan, it includes interviews with Asif's family and Bollywood stars.
+Hosted by Khan, it includes interviews with Asif's family and Hindi film stars.
 Artist M. F. Husain created a series of paintings for the video, in which he re-imagined some memorable scenes.
 Interested in preserving the film for future generations, Khan noted that his father was originally cast in the film but did not complete it.
 When asked if Mughal-e-Azam should be remade, he retorted: "It is the mother of all films; mothers cannot be remade".
 No sequels have been made, but Maan Gaye Mughal-e-Azam (2008) paid tribute with its title and by including in its plot part of the original stage play; it received very poor ratings from critics.
 In October 2016, producer Feroz Abbas Khan premiered a stage play based on the film with a cast of over 70 actors and dancers at Mumbai's NCPA theatre.